Samuel Marful-Sau: Early life and education

-Marful-Sau was born on 3 February 1956 at Assin Adubiase in the Assin South District of the Central Region.
+Marful-Sau was born on 3 February 1956 at Assin Edubiase in the Assin South District of the Central Region.

-He began his formal education at Methodist Primary School in Assin Adubiase from 1963 to 1965.
+He began his formal education at Methodist Primary School in Assin Edubiase from 1963 to 1965.
 He continued his elementary education at Sempe '1' Primary and Middle School in Accra from 1965 to 1969, he later enrolled at the Urban Council Middle 'A' School at Mankessim where he studied from 1969 to 1972.
 His secondary school education began at Assin Manso Secondary School, Assin Manso, he later moved to Feden High School where he studied from September 1973 to June 1974.
 He later enrolled at Breman Asikuma Secondary School in September 1974.
 There, he received his Ordinary Level ('O'-Level) certificate in June 1977.
 He proceeded to Navrongo Secondary School in September 1977 and obtained his Advanced Level ('A'-Level) certificate there in June 1979.
 He entered the University of Ghana in August 1979 and graduated with his Bachelor of Laws degree in July 1982.
 He continued at the Ghana School of Law where he received his Barrister-at-Law in 1984.
-In September 2008 he entered the University of Dundee, Dundee, Scotland to pursue a Masters' degree (LL.M.) in Petroleum Law and Policy.
+In September 2008 he entered the University of Dundee, Dundee, Scotland to pursue a Master's degree (LL.M.) in Petroleum Law and Policy.
 He graduated in October 2009.